Danilo-Araujo-Silva/debugdanjs/README.md

 If you don't want to write the content of the variable at the console, but to another place, you can call
 	toString(yourVariableOrObject);

-Debugdan have other few options too:
+debugdanjs have other few options too:

     dump(variable, title, prefix);